"Where would be justice if god sent good people

 It was Al Capone.
 We know Al Capone as a gangster and a murderer, but Al Capone,

-who considered drugs and prostitution as "lighter pleasures" thought he was a
+who considered drugs and prostitution, "lighter pleasures," thought he was a

 higher still.
 In fact, the Bible says that God's standard of

-justice is absolute perfection and defines sin as anything short of it, including
+justice is absolute perfection and defines sin as anything that falls short of it, including

 seemingly innocuous things like jealousy (Exodus